JacintoDesign/code100/README.md

 Dy 71:
 Third day, and I set up my terminal and started learning about Angular, also set up my SSH key.

+Day 72:
+Fourth day and I sat in on some SEP meetings, and am 60% of the way through the Angular course.